transpocamp/transportationcamp.org/events/dc-2015/index.markdown

 The 4th Annual Transportation Camp Washington DC will be held on Saturday, January 10, 2015.
 The event will be the day before the start of the [Transportation Research Board 94th Annual Meeting](http://www.trb.org/AnnualMeeting2015/AnnualMeeting2015.aspx).
 We are being hosted by the [George Mason University School of Policy, Government, and International Affairs](http://spgia.gmu.edu/), at [Founders Hall](http://arlington.gmu.edu/).

 Registration is at [transportationcamp2015dc.eventbrite.com](https://transportationcamp2015dc.eventbrite.com).
 Keep in touch with us on Twitter via [@transpocamp](https://twitter.com/transpocamp).

-On Friday, January 2, we sold out all 400 tickets.
-The limit was raised to 425, but those were sold out on January 5.
-There is no waiting list for this event.
+We'll use [#transpo15](https://twitter.com/search?q=%23transpo15) as our hashtag.

+This event has sold out.
+There is no waiting list.

 The “unconference” is designed to bring together transportation professionals, technologists, and others interested in the intersection of urban transportation and technology.
 Anyone who wants to improve mobility is welcome!
 Here's our handy guide: [How TransportationCamp works: the essential guide](http://transportationcamp.org/2011/02/how-transportationcamp-works-the-essential-guide/).

 ## Schedule and event notes
 There will be four periods for breakout sessions.
 The sessions will be proposed the morning of the event and scheduled after the introductory session.
-Once "The Wall" is posted, we will copy the schedule online (this page will be updated with the link).
+Once "The Wall" is posted, we will update our [schedule](http://transportationcamp.org/events/dc-2015/schedule.html) page.
 Each session will have notes available on shared documents that everyone is encouraged to edit (in real time).
 If you're in a session and mention a link, it's a good idea to add the link to the notes for that session.
+Use [tcamp2015dc.hackpad.com](https://tcamp2015dc.hackpad.com/) to share notes.

 The event will be followed by a happy hour at [Spider Kelly's](http://spiderkellys.com/), courtesy of [TransitCenter](http://transitcenter.org/).

-The event hashtag is [#transpo](https://twitter.com/search?q=%23transpo&src=typd&f=realtime).
-We'll be projecting real-time tweets in the multi-purpose room.

 ## Share your ideas!
 TransportationCamp attendees are submitting ideas on the Twitter [collaboration site](http://ideas.transportationcamp.org).
 Some fascinating discussions are underway, and the list keeps growing.
 Any of those topics can become a session at Camp, if someone is willing to lead it.